SamTuppen/Thesis-Frequency-Reconstruction/README.md

 - SciPy
 - tqdm (for plotting the loading bars)

-_(To run the network on your graphics card you will need to install additional software, for example CUDA, that is available to find in the TensorFlow documentation.)_
+_(To run the neural network on your graphics card you will need to install additional software, for example CUDA, that is available to find in the TensorFlow documentation: https://www.tensorflow.org/install/pip)_

+There are several scripts:
+1. `Full U-Net FBW.ipynb`: NN code with Filtering Before Windowing (FBW)
+2. `Full U-Net FAW.ipynb`: NN code with Filtering After Windowing (FAW), this code is mainly used when we wish to completely zero the missing frequency bands.
+3.

+Note: I intend to make these into `.py` files once everything runs correctly.
+Several of the above scripts have a CA-Unet sections, with is a Coordinate Attentive block that replaces the encoding blocks in the standard U-Net.
+These blocks increase the training time, but help the network become more spatially aware of surrounding traces.
+In general I did not observe a great improvement, but I have left them in the code (commented out) in case anyone is interested in trying them.

 # SPARSE SOLVER SECTION: